RachelBaschieri/US-Biochar-Atlas-Biochar-Selection-Tool/README.md

 6. Install dependencies: pip install -r requirements.txt

-7. Run the app: flask run
+7. Run the app: venv/bin/python3 -m flask run

+8. Copy and paste the http string into your browser and go.

 #Explanation of files